axemanofic/clite/README.md

 > The name is inspired by the [SQLite](https://www.sqlite.org/)

-## :warning: This package is currently under development. :warning:
+## Warning: This package is currently under development.

 ## Installation